 Year of Call: 2014

 Ben's practice is focussed on heavy-duty commercial litigation and arbitration (including civil fraud, banking, energy, insurance and shipping), as well as EU/competition law and public international law.
 He is frequently instructed in High Court proceedings (in the Commercial Court, Chancery Division and Financial List), and has appeared in the Supreme Court and Privy Council.
-He has appeared in many of the biggest cases in the English courts in recent years, including two of The Lawyer's Top 20 Cases of 2016, and one of its Top 20 Cases of 2017.
+He has appeared in many of the biggest cases in the English courts in recent years, including cases named in The Lawyer's Top 20 Cases of 2016, 2017 and 2018.

-Recent cases include the successful defence of the Candy Brothers in Holyoake v Candy EWHC 3397 (Ch) (led by Tim Lord QC and Thomas Plewman QC), a £132m claim alleging conspiracy in relation to a property transaction; Property Alliance Group v RBS EWHC 3342 (Ch) (led by Tim Lord QC), the leading case on a number of key issues in banking law including swaps misselling and LIBOR rigging, where Ben is instructed in relation to the appeal in early 2018; and Pinchuk v Bogolyubov & Kolomoisky (led by Mark Howard QC), a multi-billion dollar dispute between Ukrainian oligarchs concerning ownership of an iron ore mine which settled on the eve of trial.
+Recent cases include the successful defence of the Candy Brothers in Holyoake v Candy EWHC 3397 (Ch) (led by Tim Lord QC and Thomas Plewman QC), a £132m claim alleging conspiracy in relation to a property transaction; Property Alliance Group v RBS EWHC 3342 (Ch) and EWCA Civ 355 (led by Tim Lord QC), the leading case on a number of key issues in banking law including swaps misselling and LIBOR rigging; Pinchuk v Bogolyubov & Kolomoisky (led by Mark Howard QC), a multi-billion dollar dispute between Ukrainian oligarchs concerning ownership of an iron ore mine which settled on the eve of trial, and Gerald Metals v Timis EWHC 1375 (Comm) : (led by Ali Malek QC and Alan Gourgey QC) in a US$100m deceit unlawful means conspiracy claim concerning a mining transaction, raising complex jurisdiction and governing law issues.

 Current major instructions include: